 Reinstated - this meant that Gilbert would have the right to teach again.
 It also meant that no fault had been found with his teaching: his suspension as a teacher had not been on that score!
 But he saw no way to accede to their request.
 In fact, for the first time he felt it was hopeless to expect them to see things his way.
+He had written to me as early as 1946, "The thing I most demand" - entrance into the Archives - "they declare is impossible.
+I refuse to accept that and I continue to believe that it is time for these things to be opened."

-He had the impression they had gotten wind of the fact that he was reprinting (by offset process) the book "Mary Baker Eddy: Her Spiritual Footsteps" by himself and his father.
+He had the impression they had obtained information that he was reprinting the book "Mary Baker Eddy: Her Spiritual Footsteps" written by himself and his father.
 The first printing of 100 copies was exhausted.
-He believed that the interview was really leading up to the question of the suppression of this book, much as two years before they had prevailed on Bliss Knapp to destroy the plates and all copies of his "The Destiny of the Mother Church."
+He believed that the interview was really leading up to the question of the suppression of this book, much as two years before they had prevailed on Bliss Knapp to destroy the plates and all copies of his book, "The Destiny of The Mother Church."

 Gilbert said he came away from the meeting convinced that nothing was to be gained by playing games any more.
 He decided that actually the time had come for wider distribution of his and his father's book.
-The following day he put it on sale, in the sense that copies would be sent to anyone sending \$15.00 whereas previously the books and compilations were sent out privately on a very restricted basis and payment was in the form of (fairly sizable) contributions.
+The following day he put it on sale, in the sense that copies would be sent to anyone sending \$15.00, whereas previously the books and compilations were sent out privately on a very restricted basis and payment was in the form of (fairly sizeable) contributions.